-Fig. 9: Lubricating the Locomotive
+Figure 8: Lubricating the Locomotive

 The locomotive's internal gearing was greased at the factory and should not need additional grease until after 50 hours of operation or one year, whichever comes first.
+To access the gear box and axles, do the following:

-Remove the grease port screws and use a grease tube dispenser to put a small amount (approx. 1-2 mL.) of lithium-based grease into each grease port.
-Wipe off any excess grease and replace the screws securely.
+- 1. Turn the engine upside down. - 2.
+Remove the boiler by removing the body mounting screws shown in Fig. 9 - 3.
+Remove the Phillips screws (marked "GREASE" (Fig. 9)) and the gearbox cover screws. - 4.
+Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox and axles. - 5.
+Replace the screws and reassemble the boiler.